INTRODUCTION

 - connect your Be-Maps group devices via this one email

-- use this certivicate during Be-Maps configuration
+- use it during Be-Maps configuration on your group devices

 4. Install Be-Maps